 Out of many facts about me, the fact that I am an assault survivor was not an issue I ever thought I would need to discuss on my outdoor blog.
-Unfortunately I was outed by an organised group of trolls who were constantly haranguing me on my outdoor sites about various issues.
-Fortunately I have screenshots of their comments as I really resent feeling pressured into confiding about this issue in this way on my blog, rather than here on my personal site.
+Unfortunately I was outed by an organised group of trolls and gaslighters who were constantly haranguing me on my outdoor sites.
+I really resented feeling pressured into confiding about this issue on my blog, rather than here on my personal site.

-And so – I am still feeling my way around how to express this issue which began at the age of about three.
-Although I have fought not to let aggression towards me as a child affect the present, moving back up north meant that those old fears began to affect all aspects of my life.
+And so – I am still feeling my way around how to express this issue.
+Although I have fought not to let aggression towards me as a child affect the present, moving back to Newcastle meant that those old fears began to affect all aspects of my life.

 I used to write it all down but I have been using these techniques for so long that they are totally internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone but they continue in the background, whatever else is happening in my life.

-To illustrate using an example of this process (which has up to now been private), I often set targets which challenge or conquer my fears, so I set myself a target to become experienced at wild camping on my blog.
+To illustrate using an example of this process, I often set targets which challenge or conquer my fears, so I set myself a target to become experienced at wild camping on my blog.
 To achieve that target I set five goals:

 To set myself some hard and fast challenges which would give me a reason to wild camp, and some deadlines to work towards.
-(I made the mistake of sharing an early challenge on Twitter, and it was completely savaged by trolls).
+(I made the mistake of sharing an early challenge on Twitter, and it was savaged by trolls).

 To gradually assemble a kit in which I have confidence.